pubkey/rxdb/orga/before-next-major.md

 ## Add enum-compression to the key-compression plugin
 - Also rename the key-compression plugin to be just called 'compression'

-## Fix migration+replication
-When the schema is changed a migration runs, the replication plugins will replicate the migrated data.
-This is mostly not wanted by the user.
-We should add an option to let the user define what should happen after the migration.

 ## Prefix storage plugins with `storage-` [DONE]
 Like the replication plugins, all RxStorage plugins should be prefixed with `storage-` for example `storage-dexie`.